Wesley Geer: Biography

 Geer was born in Fullerton, California.
 He met rapper and singer Jared Gomes, while attending local music shows in Orange County, California during the 1990s.
 Together they formed the band Hed PE.

-Hed PE was signed by Jive Records, and toured with bands like Deftones., System of a Down, and Korn.
+Hed PE was signed by Jive Records, and toured with bands like Deftones, System of a Down, and Korn.
+Chester Bennington (Linkin Park frontman) said this about Hed PE.: "they deserve worldwide recognition.
+They're a great live act, they make good albums, and they're awesome.
+They're not an easy act to open for or follow."

 Geer left the band in 2003, to adopt a different lifestyle, and took a job with Fusion Academy & Learning Center to teach music to children in grades 6–12.

 In 2010, Geer joined Korn.
 He knew guitar player James "Munky" Shaffer since 1994.
 After lead guitar player Brian "Head" Welch left the band in 2005, Korn reached out to Geer; he toured and performed live as a guitar player for Korn since 2010, until 2013, when Welch returned to the band.

-Rock To Recovery

-In December 2012, Wes Geer started Rock to Recovery, to provide music therapy for addicts.
-Recovering addicts, victims of abuse, and troubled teens have the opportunity to express themselves through songs that are written by the participants in each session.
-Each participant in the group forms a "band" with Rock to Recovery staff members (professional musicians in recovery), they write a song with recovery-based lyrics, and in the final session the song is recorded.

-In 2016, the Department of Defense granted Rock to Recovery an official contract, to work with the Air Force and Army Wounded Warriors.
-Rock to Recovery Award Show was created in 2016.
-The first award show, Rock to Recovery 1, the organization honored Mike Ness and for Rock to Recovery 2, the non-profit honored Corey Taylor and Wayne Kramer.
+Geer founded the band HU3M3N in 2021 with Clinton Calton, Matt Bartosch, and Scott Underwood from Train, who was later replaced by Zac Morris on drums.